StudyFrenchSpanish

 The app centers mainly on English speakers who want to learn another language than speakers of other languages who wish to study something other than English.

-It is also conceivable that it is a daunting task since many languages are more colloquial.
+It is also conceivable that it is daunting since many languages are more colloquial.
 Thus, creating such a combination meets many localization issues.

 Whatever the case, your possibilities are pretty unsatisfactory as a non-English speaker.